 Real Madrid legend Luis Figo has claimed it is "odious" to suggest that Cristiano Ronaldo has surpassed Eusebio as Portugal's greatest ever player.

-Ronaldo is four goals away from earning the title of his country's most prolific goalscorer, with Pauleta sitting at the top with 47 goals.
+Ronaldo is four goals away from earning the title of his country's most prolific goalscorer of all time, with Pauleta sitting top with 47 goals.